-Method Michigan Department of Health and Human Services - Contact Information CALL 517.241.3740, Monday-Friday, 8 a.m. to 5 p.m.
-TTY 844.578.6563 Hearing impaired callers may contact the Michigan Relay Center at 711 and ask for the number above.

-Method Michigan Department of Health and Human Services - Contact Information WRITE Michigan Department of Health and Human Services 333 S. Grand Ave.
+Method Michigan Department of Health and Human Services - Contact Information CALL 517.241.3740, Monday-Friday, 8 a.m. to 5 p.m. ТТҮ 844.578.6563 Hearing impaired callers may contact the Michigan Relay Center at 711 and ask for the number above.
+WRITE Michigan Department of Health and Human Services 333 S. Grand Ave.
 P.O.
-Box 30195 Lansing, Michigan 48909 WEBSITE michigan.gov/mdhhs
+Box 30195 Lansing, Michigan 48909 WEBSITE michigan.gov/mdhhs information on how to lower your prescription drug costs.
+For people with limited incomes, there are also other programs to assist, described below.